Brooks Ghost 9Review Facts

 In terms of style, Brooks isn’t really as strong as Nike

 or Adidas in my opinion, but they still do a solid job with the Ghost 9.
-The overall design is quite clean, and the shoe is offered in a myriad of bright
+The overall design is quite clean, and the shoe is available in a wide range of bright

 or discreet colors for both men and women.
 Personally, I wouldn’t use the Ghost 9 as an everyday shoe, but for those who might like a sportier look, they definitely are a viable choice.
 The Ghost 9 is quite solid overall in terms of style and design.